Daniel Friederich

 Daniel Friederich (1932 – 2020) – Master Luthier

-Daniel Friederich approached his work with a highly analytical and scientific mindset.
-He meticulously documented all his adjustments and variations in guitar construction in his workshop journal to achieve a consistent outcome with his guitars.
-He maintained a log for each of his guitars, documenting construction methods, wood types used, thickness of back and soundboard.
-This logbook became his “database,” a resource he frequently referred to during the guitar-making process.
-From the 1980s onwards, he ceased making major modifications to his guitars, but the journey leading up to that point was long and painstaking.
-In the 1960s, Daniel Friederich developed three guitar models: The Recital Model, the Arpege Model, and a Flamenco Model.
-These models allowed Daniel Friederich to experiment significantly.
+Friederich approached his craft with a highly analytical and scientific mindset.
+He meticulously documented every adjustment and construction variable in his workshop journal to achieve consistent results.
+For each guitar, he recorded construction details, materials, and the thicknesses of the soundboard and back.
+This logbook became his personal database, constantly referenced throughout the building process.
+From the 1980s onward, he made no major structural changes to his models, though reaching that level of refinement required decades of experimentation.
+In the 1960s, he developed three models: the Recital Model, the Arpege Model, and a Flamenco Model.

-Lagoya provided Daniel Friederich with much encouragement and practical advice.
-The Presti-Lagoya Duo also recommended his guitars to Sophocles Papas at the Columbia Music Company in 1964, thereby ensuring a strong distribution of his instruments in the United States.
+Lagoya supported him with encouragement and practical advice.
+In 1964, the Presti-Lagoya Duo recommended his guitars to Sophocles Papas at the Columbia Music Company, which significantly strengthened Friederich’s presence in the United States.

-In 1967, Friederich’s reputation reached an international level when he won the Silver Medal at a guitar maker competition in Liège, Belgium (Gold went to the Japanese maker Kohno).
-But Friederich also received a Gold Medal for the quality of craftsmanship.
+In 1967, Friederich achieved international recognition when he won the Silver Medal at the guitar maker competition in Liège, Belgium (Gold was awarded to Kohno).
+He also received a Gold Medal for craftsmanship.

-Julian Bream praised the “round and warm quality of articulation” of a Friederich guitar that he had played on a U.S. tour in 1969.
-From then on, many international recitalists were eager to acquire a Friederich guitar.
+Julian Bream praised the “round and warm articulation” of a Friederich guitar he played on a U.S. tour in 1969.
+From that point onward, many international concert artists sought to acquire one of his instruments.

-Friederich also engaged in extensive scientific research on various aspects of guitar making at the Laboratoire d’Acoustique at the University of Paris.
-In 1977, he delivered a lecture at the university on the history and function of the guitar.
-He continued to explore the acoustic properties of the guitar, always mindful of individual preferences.
+Friederich also conducted extensive acoustical research at the Laboratoire d’Acoustique at the University of Paris.
+In 1977, he gave a lecture there on the history and function of the guitar.
+He continued to study acoustic properties throughout his career, remaining sensitive to differing preferences among players.

-“Over the years, I have tried to master the different qualities that various guitarists seek,” he told Roy Courtnall in the early 1990s.
-“Some players attack the strings strongly and want a long sustain.
-This contrasts with Latin Americans like Alvaro Pierri, Roberto Aussel, and Eduardo Fernandez, who want a more explosive, fuller, more contrasting, and highly colorful sound because they play with a lighter touch.
-Lagoya’s students seek a sound that is powerful and sustained, with very consistent articulation.
-My personal taste and playing style tend toward a sound that is full-bodied, charming, and deep, more like a piano than a harpsichord.”
+“Some players attack the strings strongly and want long sustain.
+This contrasts with Latin American players like Alvaro Pierri, Roberto Aussel, and Eduardo Fernandez, who prefer a fuller, more explosive, colorful sound because they use a lighter touch.
+Lagoya’s students seek power, sustain, and consistent articulation.
+My personal taste leans toward a full-bodied, charming, deep sound—more like a piano than a harpsichord,” Friederich said in the early 1990s.